Equipment

 Explore Forklift Options

-Technology changes frequently and more forklift options are available.
-While you should point out the features liked on the forklift and why, also share the challenges that reduce productivity and safety.
-Your forklift dealer works with many companies and it’s likely one similar to yours has shared and overcome the issues by adding an option on the unit or revising their business process.
+With technology constantly evolving, more forklift options are becoming available.
+While it's important to highlight the features you like on your current forklift and why, it's equally important to share any challenges that impact productivity and safety.
+Your forklift dealer works with a wide range of businesses, and it's likely that a company similar to yours has faced and resolved similar issues by adding specific features to their forklift or adjusting their business processes.

-Make sure you’re using the right forklift!
-If you are considering adding to your forklift fleet or replacing a unit, Contact us today to schedule an application survey.
-Or, learn more about our new and used forklifts.
+If you are considering adding to your forklift fleet or replacing a unit, contact us today to schedule an application survey.
+ProLift can source both new and used equipment.